Factbox - May's Brexit 'plan B': What happens next in parliament?

 Some MPs want to shift control of the process away from government and give parliament the chance to define Brexit.
 If successful, this could have a profound effect, giving MPs who want to block, delay or renegotiate Brexit a possible legal route to do so.

-Other MPs have proposed alternatives to May’s deal in order to gauge support for them and persuade the prime minister to change course by seeking closer EU ties or holding a second referendum on leaving.
+Other MPs have proposed alternatives to May’s deal to gauge support for them and persuade the prime minister to change course by seeking closer EU ties or holding a second referendum.

 MPs are officially discussing a bland statement saying they have debated May’s next steps.
 But, using a parliamentary device known as an amendment, some hope to turn it into something that will persuade or force May into taking a different path.

-So far 14 amendments have been put forward.
-The Speaker, John Bercow, will announce at around 1300 GMT on Tuesday which of these have been selected for debate and a vote.
+The Speaker, John Bercow, announced on Tuesday he had selected seven amendments for debate and vote.

-Voting on these amendments will take place one by one from 1900 GMT.
+Voting on them will take place one by one from 1900 GMT, in the order they are listed below.
 Each vote takes around 15 minutes and the result is read out in parliament.

 Once voting on all amendments has taken place, a vote is held to give final approval to the wording of the statement.
 This final statement does not automatically dictate government policy.